-As a Progressive Aboriginal Relations (P.A.R.) committed member of the Canadian Council for Aboriginal Business01 (C.C.A.B.), Allteck is honoured to be collaborating and partnering with First Nations on their traditional territories across Western Canada.
-We have worked with more than 150 First Nation communities and have developed flexible partnership models to meet the needs of the First Nation governments and economic development corporations representing their communities.
-We are also assisting the development of Indigenous-owned businesses and entrepreneurial ventures which help in our day-to-day operations.
+As a Progressive Aboriginal Relations (P.A.R.)01 committed member of the Canadian Council for Aboriginal Business01 (C.C.A.B.), Allteck is honoured to be collaborating and partnering with First Nations on their traditional territories across Western Canada.
+We have worked with and collaborated with a number of First Nation communities and have developed flexible partnership models to meet the needs of the First Nation governments and economic development corporations representing their communities.
+We support the development of Indigenous-owned businesses and entrepreneurial ventures which help in our day-to-day operations.

 Education, training and employment opportunities are the foundation of our Aboriginal initiatives.
 We have partnered with the Thompson Rivers University and through the Allteck Power Bursary Fund, we prepare students for a career in power line maintenance and operations by providing both classroom and hands-on training.
 We are proud to have enrolled candidates from Indigenous communities across BC.
 Most recently we have partnered with the University of the Fraser Valley to support Allteck Indigenous Students in the Faculty of Trades Annual Bursary.